-A new working party on recognition in a global context was launched in December 2008.
+A new working party on recognition in a global context was launched in December 2008 and will present input to a major discussion at the 2009 ENIC/NARIC meeting, to be held in Cyprus on June 14 - 16.
 The Council of Europe provides the secretariat for this group.